solo-io/gloo/docs/content/guides/dev_portal/_index.md

 Before we can publish an API, we need to create an OpenAPI document that describes the service it represents. the document does not need to match the entirety of the endpoints exposes by your service.
 You can choose to expose only a subset of the endpoints, for example if you want to expose just a part of a larger monolithic application.
-It is up to the user to verify that the document matches the service it describes; the developer portal will not attempt to validate the document against the service.
+It is up to the user to verify that the document matches the service it describes; the Gloo Portal will not attempt to validate the document against the service.

 {{% expand "Here is the full OpenAPI document representing our example application (click to expand)" %}}